silexlabs/Silex/README.md

 You can also run Silex locally or on your server using `npx`, `npm`, or `Docker`.

+Check the [developer docs](https://docs.silex.me/en/dev) for configuration options and integration with your js projects.

 #### Using npx

 ```bash
 npx @silexlabs/silex
 ```

-This command will run Silex with the entry point being `src/ts/server/cli.ts`.
+This command will run Silex with default config.

 #### Using Docker